Configuring MCommunity Groups to Work With MiVideo Mediaspace

 1. Have a group member login to the front end

-2. In the admin, click the Manage Users button and look for the group member in the list and verify they received the proper role
+2. In the KMS admin, click the Manage Users button and look for the group member in the list and verify they received the proper site role

-• The Mediaspace site must be configured with U-M Weblogin (Level 1) with MCommunity service entitlement (this is the default setup for most non-UMHS KMS sites).
+• The Mediaspace site must be configured with U-M Weblogin (Level 1) with MCommunity service entitlement (this is the default setup for most non-UMHS Mediaspaces).

 Considerations

-• A user’s role in Mediaspace is determined by the site’s SAML configuration (see the SAML module).
-In this example, this site has a default role of viewOnly and one MCommunity admin role configured.
-If a user is not the MCommunity group, they will get the viewOnly role.
+• A user’s role in Mediaspace is configured in the Saml module.
+In this example, this site has a default role of viewerRole and one MCommunity admin role configured.
+If the authenticated user is not in the MCommunity group, they will get the viewerRole.

-• viewOnly users cannot contribute to Mediaspace at all, so giving them a channel entitlement (permission) of anything other than member will not override their Mediaspace role, so they will not be able to contribute.
+• viewerRole users cannot contribute to Mediaspace at all, so giving them a channel entitlement permission (other than member) or a media collaboration permission (other than co-viewer) will not override their Mediaspace role.

-• (Optional) You can also use the MCommunity group with the SAML module if needed to set the user’s role to something other than the site’s default setting.
+• If needed, configure additional MCommunity groups with the Saml module to set the user’s role to something other than the site’s default setting.

-1. In the Mediaspace Admin, enable the SamlGroupSync module.
+1. In the KMS admin, enable the SamlGroupSync module.

 2. Click the + Add "attributes" button